AI prompts

 [^1]: The releases are now managed in a [dedicated release repository](https://github.com/nextcloud-releases/groupfolders/releases).
 The releases in this repository may be outdated.

-## Configuring Group Folders
+## Configuring Team folder

 The configuration options include the _Write_, _Share_ and _Delete_ permissions for each group.

-## Using Group Folders
+## Using Team folders

 ## Setting Advanced Permissions

 Permissions are configured by setting one or more of "Read", "Write", "Create", "Delete" or "Share" permissions to "allow" or "deny".
 Any permission not explicitly set will inherit the permissions from the parent folder.
 If multiple configured advanced permissions for a single file or folder apply for a single user (such as when a user belongs to multiple groups), the "allow" permission will overwrite any "deny" permission.
-Denied permissions configured for the group folder itself cannot be overwritten to "allow" permissions by the advanced permission rules.
+Denied permissions configured for the Team folder itself cannot be overwritten to "allow" permissions by the advanced permission rules.

 For entitlements, only users from those groups are selectable which have to be configured selected in the Groups column.